7 Things to Teach Your New Cat: A Mini Cat Training Guide

 • Clean litter box: Keep the box clean and scoop waste once or twice a day, cats may discontinue use with a dirty box

-• Substrate and scent: Cats with nail/paw damage may be very sensitive to the litter type, likewise strong scented litter may deter some cats
+• Substrate and scent: Cats with nail/paw damage may be very sensitive to the litter type, likewise string scented litter mat deter some cats

 • Medical: If your cat is having inappropriate elimination consult with a vet, sudden changes can be the result of medical issues like urinary tract infections.